d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 In practice, this might make them more robust to measurement error in a single variable.
-By contrast, $L_1$ penalties lead to models that concentrate weight on a small set of features, which may be desirable for other reasons.
+By contrast, $L_1$ penalties lead to models that concentrate weights on a small set of features by clearing the other weights to zero.
+This is called *feature selection*, which may be desirable for other reasons.

 The stochastic gradient descent updates